dshapiro1dev/RuCoBo/projects/trevor/Readme.txt

 3. When you're ready to share you work with everyone, you will need to "push" it to you copy of the RuCuBo repository that is on github.
-You can do this by selecting the "push" git command, it is the green arrow pointing up & right Or you can select this option from the pulldown menu by selecting "VCS > Git > Push"
+You can do this by selecting the "push" git command, it is the green arrow pointing up & right Or you can select this option from the pulldown menu by selecting "VCS > Git > Push" Once you do this, your changes are securely stored on the internet for all of eternity, or until Microsoft goes out of business.
+We'll use this to make a request to the mast RuCuBu project for it to pull your changes into the master project.
+We call this a "pull request"

+4.